eprev/eprev.org/documents/posts/2017-01-04-the-importance-of-html-character-encoding/the-importance-of-html-character-encoding.md

 the stylesheet have been loaded before DOM becomes interactive.

-![Firefox Web Console: Character encoding is specified](ff-charset-is-specified.png "When the character encoding is specified, Firefox starts loading styles and scripts as it is parsing the HTML.")<!--: layout="responsive" mod="wide" clickable="yes" .g--border -->
+![Firefox Web Console: Character encoding is specified](ff-charset-is-specified.png "When the character encoding is specified, Firefox starts loading styles and scripts as it is parsing the HTML.")<!--: layout="responsive" mod="wide" clickable="yes" -->

 When the character encoding is not specified, then the browser starts parsing HTML only after it gets the rest of the document (the first 1024 bytes), causing a delay in loading scripts and stylesheets.

-![Firefox Web Console: Character encoding is not specified](ff-charset-is-not-specified.png "When the character encoding is not specified, Firefox waits for the first 1024 bytes before it begins loading styles and scripts.")<!--: layout="responsive" mod="wide" clickable="yes" .g--border -->
+![Firefox Web Console: Character encoding is not specified](ff-charset-is-not-specified.png "When the character encoding is not specified, Firefox waits for the first 1024 bytes before it begins loading styles and scripts.")<!--: layout="responsive" mod="wide" clickable="yes" -->

 Safari shares similar to Firefox behavior.
 Things are quite different with Chrome and Edge, they begin parsing HTML right away even if the character encoding is not specified or incorrect.

-![Chrome Console: Character encoding is not specified](chrome-charset-is-not-specified.png "Chrome starts parsing the HTML and loading styles and scripts as it is loading the document even if the character encoding is not specified.")<!--: layout="responsive" mod="wide" clickable="yes" .g--border -->
+![Chrome Console: Character encoding is not specified](chrome-charset-is-not-specified.png "Chrome starts parsing the HTML and loading styles and scripts as it is loading the document even if the character encoding is not specified.")<!--: layout="responsive" mod="wide" clickable="yes" -->

 What’s incorrect encoding?
 HTML5 specification says that user agents must not support the CESU-8, UTF-7, BOCU-1, SCSU, EBCDIC and UTF-32 encodings.
 For that reason, Firefox and Safari won’t parse